xwiki-contrib/workflow-publication/tests.md

 * Add rights to the published page hierarchy, then republish
 * Archive page
 * Publish page from archive
+* Create new child in draft, with a workflow configuration where drafts are marked as hidden

 ### Expected results